openbsd/xenocara/lib/mesa/src/gallium/docs/source/context.rst

 (which may be multiple bytes in length).
 Logically this is a memset with a multi-byte element value starting at offset bytes from resource start, going for size bytes.
 It is guaranteed that size % clear_value_size == 0.

+Uploading
+^^^^^^^^^

+For simple single-use uploads, use ``pipe_context::stream_uploader`` or ``pipe_context::const_uploader``.
+The latter should be used for uploading constants, while the former should be used for uploading everything else.
+PIPE_USAGE_STREAM is implied in both cases, so don't use the uploaders for static allocations.

+Usage:

+Call u_upload_alloc or u_upload_data as many times as you want.
+After you are done, call u_upload_unmap.
+If the driver doesn't support persistent mappings, u_upload_unmap makes sure the previously mapped memory is unmapped.

+Gotchas:
+- Always fill the memory immediately after u_upload_alloc.
+Any following call to u_upload_alloc and u_upload_data can unmap memory returned by previous u_upload_alloc.
+- Don't interleave calls using stream_uploader and const_uploader.
+If you use one of them, do the upload, unmap, and only then can you use the other one.

 Drawing